Best gravel bike helmets 2026: Top-scoring off-road helmets reviewed and lab tested

 Also consider

-The seven helmets above constitute our picks of the best gravel bike helmets around right now, in our collective opinion.
-However, there are hundreds of helmets on the market, and many of them offer a reasonable balance of performance across the various metrics such as weight, aerodynamics, safety, comfort and general ease of use.
+The six helmets above constitute our picks of the best gravel bike helmets around right now, in our collective opinion.
+However, there are hundreds of helmets on the market, and many of them offer a reasonable balance of performance across various metrics such as weight, aerodynamics, safety, comfort and general ease of use.

 For the various use cases we think exist in gravel, the helmets above cover all bases well, but there are plenty of others which we rate highly.

 For example, if your riding style is a mixture of road and gravel, and you tend to ride casually, then any of the helmets in our guide to the best road bike helmets are worthy of consideration.
-If you race, then our guide to the best aero helmets is borne out of wind tunnel testing.
+If you race, then our guide to the best aero helmets is borne out of in-depth wind tunnel testing.
 If you're more interested in riding your gravel bike on what most people would call mountain bike terrain, then mountain bike helmets might be a preference, since the extra coverage will protect the back of your skull in the event of an accidental lie down.

 How to choose the best gravel bike helmet